 medical history, a physical exam, and some laboratory

 Laboratory tests before an abortion

 ultrasound may be done to check your uterus size and

 shape and to make sure the pregnancy is in the uterus.
 A

 trimester is the most accurate method of learning how

 Medical abortion is the use

 of medicines to end a pregnancy.
-Medical abortion can be done up to about 10 weeks of pregnancy.
+Depending on the medicine used, a medical abortion can be done up to about 10 weeks of pregnancy.

 Medicines currently available in the United States for

 inducing abortion are: